 Do Perch Bite at Night?

-Despite many anglers not fishing for them at night, perch can actually be rather active in the dark.
+Despite many anglers not fishing for them at night, both Euro perch and yellow perch can actually be rather active in the dark.
 A scientific study found that the fish’s activity depends mainly on the following 3 factors:

 - water temperature

 - water depth